VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

      Whether to use proxy protocol for connections accepted at the corresponding -httpListenAddr .
 See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt .
 With enabled proxy protocol http server cannot serve regular /metrics endpoint.
 Use -pushmetrics.url for metrics pushing
      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to false.
-  -idleConnTimeout duration
-     Defines a duration for idle (keep-alive connection) to exist.
-Consider settings this value less to the value of "-http.idleConnTimeout".
-It must prevent possible "write: broken pipe" and "read: connection reset by peer" errors. (default 50s)
   -internStringCacheExpireDuration duration
      The expiry duration for caches for interned strings.
 See https://en.wikipedia.org/wiki/String_interning .
 See also -internStringMaxLen and -internStringDisableCache (default 6m0s)
   -internStringDisableCache